 If you want to look at a picture of marbling, here’s an example:

 Notice how there are that white spots/lines running through the meat?
 That’s what we’re referring to when we’re talking about marbling.
 If a piece of meat is cut and you’re able to see the same pattern in there that it has on the surface, that’s an indication that it will be nice and tender!

 The most important part of choosing a good ribeye steak (or any other kind of steak) is not only picking the right piece of meat but also how you prepare it!

-If you want to learn more about grilling a perfect ribeye from none other than Gordon Ramsay Enjoy the clip below!
+Do you want to learn more about grilling a perfect Ribeye Steak from none other than Gordon Ramsay?
+Enjoy the clip below!